Keyboard shortcuts

 • Verify network connectivity between nodes

-• Trigger manual sync: POST /sync/trigger
+• Trigger manual sync: POST /sync/trigger — the response includes per-peer success/failure with error messages

 Data inconsistency after sync